Russia Literature & Lunch Group

 Have you ever thought: here I am in Moscow and maybe I could read some of that Russian literature I hear so much about?

 The IWC Russian literature and lunch group has thrived for more than 20 years.
-The secret: we help each other discover great works, and we also have lunch.
-The joy of an international group is that we share our very different experience and perspectives as we explore Dostoevsky, Tolstoy, but also the challenges of Soviet Era and contemporary writing.
+The secret: we help each other discover great work, and we also have lunch.
+The joy of an international group is that we share our very different experiences and perspectives as we explore Dostoevsky, Tolstoy, but also the challenges of the Soviet Era and contemporary writing.